 - The portable distribution is a better fit if you prefer to share dotPeek between multiple machines - for example, using a flash drive or Dropbox folder.

 Besides decompiling library code, by default, dotPeek automatically finds, fetches, and displays original source files if they are available locally or on a symbol server.
-If you want to see only decompiled code, clear the Use debug information for navigation and Allow downloading from remote locations check-boxes on the Decompiler page of dotPeek options.
+If you want to see only decompiled code, clear the Use sources from symbol files when available checkbox on the page of dotPeek options.

 To start working with any assembly, you need to open it in the Assembly Explorer.
 When you launch dotPeek for the first time, you will see that main system assemblies are already loaded into this window.
 If necessary, you can load more assemblies you want to explore - click Open on the Assembly Explorer toolbar and then select an assembly file, or just drag-and-drop assembly files to the Assembly Explorer window.

 As soon as the desired assembly appears in the Assembly Explorer, you can start studying its contents by successively expanding nodes displayed under the assembly: namespaces, types and delegates, and type members.

 You can double-click types and type members to display decompiled code (or code from original source files if they are available) in the code viewer.